Last modified: 10th of November 2021

 Development process & release management

-Dedicated security personnel
+Dedicated information security specialists

 UbiOps communicates its information security policy to all personnel, requiring employees to sign non-disclosure agreements, and provides ongoing privacy and security training.

-Source code
+Source code management

 Access control